-Learn how to make potato soup that is healthy, hearty and filling.
+Learn how to make healthy potato soup that is delicious, hearty and filling.

 I try to make a lot of soup in this old farmhouse.
 I like to serve it, because the whole family can get a lot of veggies, and homemade bone broth, in one convenient stock pot.